shilpeec/agent_question/README.md

 # agent_question

-This project is a Chrome Extension + FastAPI backend that helps students quickly find answers to CBSE Class 10 Science questions.
+This project is a Chrome Extension + FastAPI backend that helps students quickly find answers to Science questions.
 It uses a two-level system:

 Memory Lookup: Searches in a local database (JSON file).